-- Tiredness. - Nausea (feeling like you need to be sick) and uncommonly vomiting (being sick). - Blocked ears your ears may seem fuller, or your hearing is less clear. - Tinnitus a ringing or buzzing sound in one or both ears. - Headache this may be similar to the headache you experienced when you first had some symptoms. - Sore throat/mouth some people get ulcers, particularly on the roof of the mouth.
-Some may have pain on swallowing. - Loss of appetite this can be caused by painful swallowing, nausea and vomiting, and changes to taste, and may lead to temporary weight loss. - Hair loss/thinning this can occur in limited areas where the beams enter.
+- Tiredness. - Nausea (feeling like you need to be sick) and uncommonly vomiting (being sick). - Blocked ears your ears may seem fuller, or your hearing is less clear. - Tinnitus a ringing or buzzing sound in one or both ears. - Headache this may be similar to the headache you experienced when you first had some symptoms. - Loss of appetite this can be caused by painful swallowing, nausea and vomiting, and changes to taste, and may lead to temporary weight loss. - Hair loss/thinning this can occur in limited areas where the beams enter.